spiral/docs/docs/en/component/distribution.md

 ## Configuration

-The configuration file for this component looks like below.
+The configuration file for this component looks like the one below.
 Just create a `distribution.php` file and add it to the directory with the rest of your configuration files (e.g. `~/app/config/distribution.php`).

 ```php